Changes to the yesterday report are marked.

 - Recommendation to taxpayers to submit requests for reduction of advance corporate income tax payments in accordance with Article 52, paragraph 4, point c) of the Income Tax Act which provides a monthly advance tax to be reduced upon request of a taxpayer in the case of natural or other disaster significantly affecting taxpayer’s business.

 - Tax Administration of the Federation of B&H instructed to accept taxpayers’ requests for debt rescheduling.

-- Lump-sum tax applicable to private entrepreneurs to be reduced.
+- Lump-sum tax applicable to private entrepreneurs reduced for 50%.

 Other relevant measures

-- Relief on indirect tax for equipment (masks, gloves, disinfectants, protective suits, respirators and similar equipment) donated by Bosnian and international entities for the prevention, control and elimination of COVID-19.
+- Relief on indirect tax for equipment (masks, gloves, disinfectants, protective suits, respirators and similar equipment), medicines and ambulance vehicles donated by Bosnian and international entities for the prevention, control and elimination of COVID-19.